Bathroom Plumbing Issues That Shouldn’t Be Ignored

 Mold is unsightly.
 It is also a health risk that can affect air quality and cause respiratory problems.
 If you are seeing mold in your bathroom, it is the first sign of moisture accumulation.
 Water that has pooled from a leak is usually the culprit.
 Mold you find anywhere in your bathroom means a leak in the plumbing system in most all cases.
 This is one plumbing repair you need to urgently get on quickly, along with finding any existing mold damage that can cause more issues down the road.

-If your water is too hot or too cold and this is not from you resetting your thermostat on your water heater tank, then you may have an issue with your tank that needs to be repaired or replaced.
-One of the most common issues involving hot water heater tanks is a spent heating element.
-If your heating element has burnt out, then your plumber will need to replace the element entirely.
-On rare occurrences, a faulty thermostat can be to blame, although it is a less common repair.
+If your water is the wrong temperature and this isn’t because you’ve reset your thermostat on your hot water heater tank, then you may have an issue with your tank that needs to be repaired or replaced.
+One of the most common issues with hot water heater tanks is a drained heating element.
+If your heater component has burned out, then your water heater itself will need to be replaced by your plumber.
+On rare occasions, a faulty thermostat is responsible, although it’s not as common as a fix.

 Toilet Troubles

-If your toilet isn’t flushing like normal or if it’s running over onto the floor when you flush, then you have got an issue that requires plumbing repair.
-Although in most cases, a simple plunger may be able to remedy the situation temporarily.
-Sometimes plunging your toilet makes the problem worse by just forcing whatever obstruction is causing the overflow deeper into your pipe line system, where it can cause problems further.
-An inspection by a professional plumber is always the best idea.
+If your toilet isn’t flushing normally or if it’s overflowing onto the floor after you flush it, then you’ve got an issue requiring plumbing repair.
+Whereas in most cases, a simple plunger will fix it in the short term.
+Sometimes plunging your toilet actually makes the problem worse by simply forcing whatever is restricting the flow deeper into your pipe line system and causing problems elsewhere.
+The solution is always to have it checked by a professional plumber.